 MISSION STATEMENT The Minnesota Center for Environmental Advocacy is a nonprofit organization that uses law, science and research to protect Minnesota's environment, its natural resources and the health of its people.

-MAJOR PROGRAM AREAS Clean Energy and Climate: Focuses on long-term development of modern and sustainable energy sources for Minnesota and retirement of fossil fuel plants in order to reduce carbon pollution.
-MCEA advocates for agencies to consider the full cost of air emissions when evaluating potential projects.
-To support this goal, MCEA serves as legal counsel for several Minnesota Energy Partners including Clean Grid Alliance, Fresh Energy and Sierra Club
+Clean Energy and Climate: This program focuses on overall reduction of greenhouse gas emissions necessary to avoid the worst effects of climate change.
+MCEA advocates for state-level strategies at the legislature, agencies, and courts that maximize reduction of greenhouse gas emissions.
+MCEA’s strategy includes long-term development of modern and sustainable energy sources for Minnesota and retirement of fossil fuel plants in order to reduce carbon pollution.
+To support this goal, MCEA serves as legal counsel for several Minnesota Energy Partners including Clean Grid Alliance, Fresh Energy, and Sierra Club.

-Wildlife, Natural Resources and Mining: Mining addresses the potential environmental impacts of proposed nonferrous sulfide mining projects in northeastern Minnesota, including water and air pollution, wetland loss and tailings basin stability.
-MCEA’s focus is to ensure that the proposed mines prove they can meet applicable environmental standards, that agencies use the best available science to evaluate these proposals, and the long-term interest of taxpayers and the environment are protected.
+Natural Resources and Mining: This program addresses the potential environmental impacts of proposed nonferrous sulfide mining projects in northeastern Minnesota, including water and air pollution, wetland loss and tailings basin stability.
+MCEA’s focus is to ensure that the proposed mines prove they can meet applicable environmental standards, that agencies use the best available science to evaluate these proposals, and that the long-term interest of taxpayers and the environment are protected.

 GEOGRAPHIC LOCATION AND POPULATION SERVED The entire state and population of Minnesota